 Associate professor at the Health Informatics Centre at Karolinska Institutet in Stockholm, Sweden.
 Hägglunds research focuses on user centered development of patient centered information and communication systems to support collaboration within health- and social care as well as patient empowerment.
 A special research interest is focusing on transparency and collaboration when providing patients with online access to their electronic health records through e.g. patient portals.
 Hägglund is also the programme director for the Joint Global Masters Programme in Health Informatics at Karolinska Institutet/Stockholm University.

 Henrik Jordahl, Public and private production of tax-financed services, Research Institute of Industrial Economics (IFN)

-Doctorate of Economics since 2002 and Director of the research program The Economics of the Service Sector at IFN.
-Jordahl´s main areas of research are markets, management and productivity in tax-financed services.
+Professor of Economics at Örebro University and Program Director at the Reserach Institute of Industrial Economics (IFN).
+Jordahl´s main area of research consists of markets, management and productivity in tax-financed services.
 He is affiliated with Uppsala Center for Fiscal Studies at Uppsala University and with the international research networks CESifo and IZA.